dribnet/purvs/README.md

 13052020 today i was able to finish to off the alphabet, and strated to play around with the colours, though I'm thinking i might change the colours again

 16052020 Today I did interpolation, and now when the letters change it is done soomthly

+17052020 AFter having done the code side of it all, i started to play around with the colours.
+I found the clours i had chosen didn't really work the way i wanted them to.
+So now i have gone for more watermelon colours.
+I also made it that there was no stroke as i found the stoke runied the letters.